 Financial assistance is available to students who qualify.
 For assistance about admissions requirements, please contact our Admissions team for more information at 519.668.2000.

-The Paralegal program at Westervelt College is accredited by the Law Society of Upper Canada.
+The Paralegal program at Westervelt College is accredited by the Law Society of Ontario.

 - Aboriginal and Charter Rights